Louisville OCD Clinic

 If you or someone you know has been suffering from symptoms of OCD, we are here to help.
 Louisville Addiction Center provides comprehensive OCD treatment in Louisville through our expert team of counselors, psychologists, psychiatrists, and therapists.

-Our approach to OCD rehab is based on cognitive behavioral therapy (CBT), which teaches you how to change the way you think about things so you can change the way you feel about them.
+Our OCD treatment center approaches rehab based on cognitive behavioral therapy (CBT), which teaches you how to change the way you think about things so you can change the way you feel about them.
 Louisville Addiction Center specializes in helping clients find the right treatment options for their specific needs and goals.

 Contact us today to learn more about our effective Louisville OCD clinic.